agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Working for DS for the next 5 years and moving to the US

-	- for a beginners salary of 130k (based on salary of Bachelor's student from waterloo university in DS working at Facebook)
+	- for a beginners salary of 130k (based on salary of Bachelor's student from Waterloo university in DS working at Facebook)
 	- With compound interest of 4% a year
 	- increase in salary of 2% after age 50
 	- inflation of 2% a year